The sensuous, modern forms of Barbara Hepworth

 to pure abstract forms, as she reduced her works to increasingly simple

-Modern British Art Evening Sale in London on 19 November, represents a high point
+the Modern British and Irish Art Evening Sale, represents a high point

-in her monochromatic, abstract exploration of size, shape,
+in her stark, abstract exploration of size, shape,

 texture and space.